-Figure 2.
-COVID-19 knowledge patterns of the respondents

-Distribution of Attitude by age, sex, residence and ethnicity

-The participant’s positive attitude towards COVID-19 were found [55.7%] more in the age group 18-24 years and the negative attitude was highest [59.1%] among the people aged 45 and over.
-Females were showed more positive attitude than male [55.1 versus 53.5%].
-The urban and participants whose ethnicity were Indian responded more positive attitude than others [Figure 3].

-Figure 3.
-COVID-19 attitude patterns of the respondents

-Distribution of practices by age, sex, residence and ethnicity

-Figure 3 represents the participant’s distribution of practice towards COVID-19 according to their age, sex, residence and ethnicity.
-The participants aged 25 to 45 were more frequent [63.5%] in practice towards COVID-19 than any other age groups.
-Female participants [55.1%], urban [59.0%] and whose ethnicity were Indian [64.8%] found more frequent in practice towards COVID-19 [Figure 4].

-Figure 4.
-COVID-19 practice patterns of the respondents
+Fig 3.
+Respondent’s knowledge [3(a)], attitude [3(b)] and practice [3(c)] patterns towards COVID-19.
+The vertical axis represents percentage and parallel axis are the respondent’s age, sex, residence and ethnicity.

 Socio-demographic association of knowledge, attitude and practices towards COVID-19

 The association between participant’s socio-demographic factors with knowledge, attitude and practice were summarized in Table 2.
-The Pearson Chi-square test was performed to examine the significant associated factors.
+The Pearson Chi-square test was performed to examine the significant associated factors of KAP.
 Respondent’s age, education and marital status were significantly [p<0.05] associated with participant’s knowledge.
-Participant’s age, gender and occupation were significantly [p<0.1] associated with the attitude towards COVID-19.
-Respondent’s sex, ethnicity and income were also significantly [p<0.1] associated with their practices towards COVID-19 [Table 1].
+Participant’s age and gender were significantly [p<0.05] associated with the attitude towards COVID-19.
+Respondent’s sex and ethnicity were also significantly [p<0.05] associated with their practices towards COVID-19 (Table 1).

 Table 1.
 Socio-demographic association of person’s knowledge, attitude and practices.